History of development

 BUSINESS IN LOGISTICS, CONSTRUCTION, DEVELOPMENT

-In 1996 I was a cofounder of the BM Group Construction Corporation within which ten business fields companies were united (trade, construction, immovable property) and I had occupied the post of Vice-President until 2003.
-Starting new project was quite challenging, but therein laid its strength – the crisis period of 1998 was not only hard problem for business, but revealed new opportunities for its development.
+In 1996 I was a co-founder of the BM Group Construction Corporation within which ten business fields companies were united (trade, construction, immovable property) and I had occupied the post of Vice-President until 2003.
+Starting a new project was quite challenging, but therein laid its strength – the crisis period of 1998 was not only a hard problem for business but revealed new opportunities for its development.

 In 1999, my foreign business partners and I decided to establish the integrated managing structure for the central planning of the operational tasks, financial accounting, overall business control – that is the way the DannmarScandinavia Aps, Dutch investment holding company, was founded.
 I had been responsible for the smooth running of its Ukrainian office from 1999 until 2006.